White House Confirms President Trump To Deliver Speech At Annual NRA Meeting On Friday

-The White House confirmed that President Donald Trump will address the National Rifle Association (NRA) at its annual convention in Dallas, TX this week.
+The White House confirmed that President Donald Trump will address the National Rifle Association (NRA) at its annual convention in Dallas, TX, this week.

 Both President Trump and Vice President Mike Pence plan to speak at the annual event on Friday, May 4.
 The prominent gun rights lobbying group’s event will take place from May 3 through May 6.